 Founded in 2008 and directed by noted American composer Daniel Asia, the American Culture and Ideas Initiative (ACII) celebrates the American intellectual experience--especially the rich legacy of high art and music--and the philosophic and economic principles of the founding of America that promote this flourishing culture.

-The Initiative contributes to the intellectual breadth and diversity of the University with a renewed emphasis on the Western tradition.
+The Initiative contributes to the intellectual breadth of the University with a renewed emphasis on the Western tradition.
 Individual freedom is privileged.
 The importance of artistic genius as a unique and significant voice in the world is of central concern.
 ACII's overall goal is to help students, future leaders, and the general public understand and appreciate the elevating character of the arts and humanities, and the importance of incorporating their experience and ideas into American life.

 Goals and Objectives

 - Engage a wide-ranging unfamiliarity and illiteracy with the American intellectual and cultural experience with respect to the aesthetic and philosophical principles at the core of the nation.

 - Serve as a laboratory for pedagogical innovation, specifically in integrating cross-college modes of inquiry.
 It provides interdisciplinary outreach through lectures, presentations, conferences, and performances.

 - Formulate the character of future leaders through an emphasis in the foundations of American institutions and cultural heritage.

 - Emphasize the close study of great texts—works of music, dance, theater, the visual arts, philosophy, religion, political thought, and literature.